RedisLabs/redislabs-docs/content/rc/accounts/_index.md

 ---
-Title: Manage accounts and settingd
+Title: Manage accounts and settings
 linkTitle: Accounts & settings
 description: Describes how to work with Redis Cloud accounts and manage their settings.
 weight: 39